mtc-20/Whack-a-Mole_react/README.md

     >```

 - This should open a page in your browser.
-  - To test live on Android,  install the [expo app](https://play.google.com/store/apps/details?id=host.exp.exponent), and from the app, scan the QR code on the webpage
+  - To test live on Android,  install the [expo app](https://play.google.com/store/apps/details?id=host.exp.exponent), and from the app, scan the QR code on the terminal
     >If it says network error on your android device, select `Tunnel` Connection from the left menu tab, and rescan the newly generated QR code
   - To test directly on your web browser, select `Run in web browser` from the left menu tab
   - Alternatively, it is possible to run them on "virtual" android or iOS (MacOS is required for testing on simulated iOS) devices, but I have not tried them yet.
 Please follow the [tutorial][1] for this approach